bertcarnell/botplot/README.md

 1. You can check on the progress of the build [here](https://github.com/bertcarnell/botplot/actions)
     - Errors will be shown in build logs
 1. Finally, view the results [here](https://bertcarnell.github.io/botplot/)

+### Delete a CSV

+1. `git pull` or right click -> TortoiseGit -> Pull
+1. `git rm file.csv` or right click -> TortoiseGit -> Delete
+    - You must use the git system to delete the file.
+Simply deleteing the file in the normal way will not remove it from the repository.
+1. Check the status of files to be committed using `git status` or the icon overlays
+1. Commit, Push, and view the results as above.

 ## Development Environment